SandyRodger/JS230_DOM_manipulation_and_browser_events/README.md

 #### Problems

 1. add `true` as the third argument to the first event capture.
+- 2nd pass also correct
 2. OK I get this.
+- 2nd pass as well
-3. Seemed straightforward, but they tricked you, because elem 0 was not part of the nest, it was closed, therefore not part of the bubble.
+3. Seemed straightforward, but they tricked you, because elem 0 was not part of the nest, it was closed, therefore not part of the bubble

+- ok this I get 100%

 ### [9	Practice Problems: Capturing and Bubbling](https://launchschool.com/lessons/0e674886/assignments/110f9c82)

 1. 4, 1 - because we are following normal bubbling capturing and the 2 events are defined on elem1, the difference being that one fires on `target` (elem4`) and the other on `currentTarget` (elem1, where the even listener is defined).
 So we capture down to the inner-most nested element: 4, then bubble back up and trigger on the bubbling phase, therefore 4, 1